-If you are making the small business election, do not take the subtraction here, take it on the 140-SBI tax return.
+If you are making the small business election and this subtraction is directly related to small business income reported on Form 140-SBI, do not report the subtraction on Form 140, enter the subtraction on Form 140-SBI.

 Enter the amount of interest income from U.S. Government obligations included as income on your federal return.
 U.S. Government obligations include obligations such as savings bonds and treasury bills.
 You cannot deduct any interest or other related expenses incurred to purchase or carry the obligations.
 If such expenses are included in your Arizona gross income, you must reduce the subtraction by such expenses.
 If you are itemizing deductions on your Arizona return, you must exclude such expenses from the amount deducted.